-The largest concentration of footprints found here are located on a flat, sloping rock, as is customary in these cases.
-The first scientific tasting of these tracks concluded with "dinoturbation", that is, a mass of arbitrary footprints, due to a massive appointment of dinosaurs of all conditions, in the same place.
+The highest concentration of footprints found here are located on a flat and sloping rock as is customary in these cases.
+The first scientific tasting of these traces concluded with "dinoturbation," that is, a mass of arbitrary traces, as a result of massive appointment of dinosaurs of all conditions, in the same place.
 However, the theory has changed recently.
-And is that if you analyze the length of the step, the size of them, and the orientation on an axis, is discovered, surprisingly (and this is a finding of great relevance in the continental Europe of the dinosaurs), that the traces they are parallel to each other, with an astounding symmetry that tells us that those "monsters" were walking in a pack around that place, taking a leisurely walk and bringing out his gregarious behavior.
+And is that if you analyze the length of the step, the size of them, and the orientation on an axis, is discovered, surprisingly (and this is a finding of great relevance in the continental Europe of the dinosaurs), that the traces they are parallel to each other, with an astounding symmetry that tells us that those "monsters" walked in droves around that place, taking a leisurely walk and bringing out his gregarious behavior.
 Most of the tracks correspond to biped herbivores, although it is shocking to see how at the top of the rock another different trail moves perpendicularly towards the first ones.
 They have sharper fingers, they are carnivorous bipedal, which commonly swallowed the first.

 The prints proliferate everywhere.
 In addition to the classic depressions on the rocks, there are also the "countermolds", very abundant.
-These are obvious traces that appear upwards, due to a subsequent sedimentation in the time that covered them.
+These are obvious traces that manifest upwards, due to a subsequent settling in the time that was covering them.

 On your visit to this coast you will notice the abundance of dark and tiny notches enriched by phosphate, black spots on the skin of the rock.
 Well, they are not anything.
 They all have a past, it's basically about Jurassic fish scales y fossils of marine and terrestrial plants.